-- The Thesis Chair and committee to verify that they have reviewed the results of the thesis submission to Turnitin.com/iThenticate and that the thesis is an original document. - The Thesis Chair and committee to indicate their approval of the student's defense and thesis, with no additional changes necessary. - Students to indicate how they would like the thesis to be made public once it is submitted to the UCF library.
+- The Thesis Chair and committee to verify that they have reviewed the results of the thesis submission to Turnitin.com or iThenticate and that the thesis is an original document. - The Thesis Chair and committee to indicate their approval of the student's defense and thesis, with no additional changes necessary. - Students to indicate how they would like the thesis to be made public once it is submitted to the UCF library.

-Students who have pending patents, U.S. copyrights, or permissions may delay the electronic dissemination of their thesis for six months, with available consecutive six month extensions available for approval upon request.
+Students who have pending patents, U.S. copyrights, or permissions may delay the electronic dissemination of their thesis for six months, with available consecutive sixmonth extensions available for approval upon request.

-This form must be submitted to the Office of Honors Research after the successful thesis defense.
+The student must submit the form to the Office of Honors Research after the successful thesis defense.
 The Thesis Approval Form can be found here.